mantoufan/yzhanReactResponsiveContent/README.md

 A powerful and flexible React component for creating responsive content with automatic media query generation.
 为响应式内容自动生成媒体查询.

+# Why you need it instead of conditional rendering

+- SSR / SSG / ISG: Conditional rendering requires device width, unavailable on the server
+- SEO: Conditionally rendered content may be missed by crawlers

 # Demo

 ![GIF animation](https://s2.loli.net/2024/09/30/8PDlowU1MjFe7gc.gif)